 The weight relationship between tow vehicle and caravan is an important one for safe towing.

-With an engine, steering wheel, strong brakes and a driver, you really do want the tow vehicle to be in control at all times, but especially in an emergency.
+You really do want the tow vehicle to be in control at all times, but especially in an emergency.

 You do not want the tail wagging the dog.
 And that necessitates a lighter tail.

 The Ideal Ratio